• Home

 Joanna Geraghty is right to call out wheelchair abuse.
 It happens, it is unfair, and it drains resources from passengers who actually need assistance.

-But since every disability is visible, any crackdown must be handled very carefully.
+But since not every disability is visible, any crackdown must be handled very carefully.
 Passengers should not be humiliated or interrogated because they ask for help.

 As long as wheelchair assistance can be used as a shortcut through security, boarding, and airport lines, some passengers will abuse it.
 And the people who suffer most will be the disabled travelers the system was designed to protect.
 No, I don’t see a way to stop it.